 „The real Auschwitz is here”Ks.
 Prof. Józef Tischner

 Practical tip: It is best to call and ask about sightseeing.
 You pay as much as you like, no official price list.
 I spent about 1,5 hours.

 In Oświęcim, I first took a break.
 At the entrance to the city there is a so-called.
-MOR – that in Polish means: Cyclist Service Point.
+MOR – that is Cyclist Service Point.
 MORs can serve you in many ways – you can sit and rest, under a shelter protecting from sun or rain, take a break, eat something (and even make a barbecue !), use the toilet (which, although this toi-toi type is well maintained), repair the bike as basic tools are provided on a rack (may there be no need), check the route and nearby attractions on the map placed there.
 One MOR served me for many hours, as it was raining :).
 This type of multifunctional place is an absolute novelty on our Polish cycling scene.
 There are a dozen or so MORs along the entire Vistula route, placed every 15-20 km.
 They were usually well taken care of by local authorities, clean, although there were cases of partial devastation – scribble or leftover rubbish.
 These were sporadic cases, but let me appeal to everyone – let us take care of the common good.